Muqaddaspreet/Event-Management-System/README.md

 # 📚 Event Portal

-A role-based event management web app for organizing and discovering book-reading events.
+A role-based event management web app for organizing and discovering events.
 Admins and Users can register, sign in, create/edit events, and browse past/future sessions.
 Creators can optionally send **special invitations** to select users.

 ---